It affects all of us, and connection is how we start healing.

 — Rachel Held Evans

 Sound familiar?
 We stick around no matter the outcome.
 In an earlier module, Father Greg Boyle called that “faithfulness.”
 That’s what we do.
-We don’t fix (cure) everything.
-But we stick together.
+We’re not out to fix everything; we do stick together.
 We are learning the healing that comes through faithfulness.

 DISCONNECTION

-How many of these can you relate to—even if you aren’t diagnosed with a mental health disorder?
+How many of these can you relate to, even if you’ve never been diagnosed with a mental health disorder?

-How many of these might be true for your incarcerated friend—simply by being incarcerated?
-Now think how many of these experiences of being disconnected could have been part of their life before going to jail or prison: as a child, as a teenager, during and after any significant trauma?
+How many of these might be true for your incarcerated friend?
+Incarceration itself is an immediate disconnection from the first seven things on the list.
+Now think about how many experiences of being disconnected have likely been part of their life well before going to jail or prison: as an infant, a child, a teenager, during and after any significant trauma?

 WEBSTER’S STORY

-Webster calls me (Chris) from prison all the time.
-Multiple times a week.
+Webster calls me (Chris) from prison all the time – multiple times a week.
 He calls two of his One Parish One Prisoner team members every week as well.
-He was released the first week of the pandemic in 2020, and the sudden state lockdowns disconnected him from his new relationships, his new connections.
-Within days, he desperately found what kind of connection he could: his old girlfriend, who was in active meth addiction, whom he swore he’d never go back to.
-He relapsed on drugs, in part, because losing his sobriety wasn’t as bad as being alone.
+He was released the first week of the pandemic in 2020, and the sudden state lockdowns disconnected him from his new relationships and connections.
+Within days, he desperately found what little connection he could: his old girlfriend, experiencing meth addiction, whom he swore he’d never go back to.
+He relapsed on drugs, in part because losing his sobriety wasn’t as bad as being alone.

 As a baby, Webster “was born kicking heroin,” as he says.
-His mother was a victim of sex trafficking and numbed her daily nightmare with heroin in her bloodstream.
+His mother was a victim of sex trafficking and numbed her daily nightmare with heroin.
 Webster was fearfully and wonderfully made inside a womb of trauma, stress chemicals, and heavy opiates.
-His formative years outside the womb as a helpless baby?
-Very little connection with his suffering mother, who passed on the abuse she endured from other men by kicking, slapping and abandoning her little boy, Webster.
-He spent most days of his childhood entirely alone in an apartment.
+In his formative years as a helpless baby, he had little connection with his suffering mother, who passed on the abuse she endured from other men by kicking, slapping, and abandoning her little boy.
+Webster spent most days of his childhood entirely alone in an apartment.
+Disconnected.

-Webster has some mental health struggles as an adult.
+As you might imagine, Webster has had some big mental health struggles as an adult.

-When he first started One Parish One Prisoner with a local team, and began writing letters, he—God bless him—shared his entire childhood story in misspelled, handwritten, heartbreaking looseleaf pages.
-He’d found people were capable of caring for him!
+When he first started One Parish One Prisoner and began writing letters to his local team, he — God bless him — shared his entire childhood story in many handwritten, misspelled, heartbreaking looseleaf pages.
+He’d found people who were capable of caring for him!
 And they did.
 He found safe relationships who wouldn’t hurt him.
-Several retirement-age women on the team offered a maternal care he attached to instantly.
+Several retirement-age women on the team offered maternal care that he attached to instantly.

-One of them took Webster to the animal rescue center, where they walked unclaimed dogs, out of their cages for an hour.
+One of them took Webster to the animal rescue center, where they walked abandoned dogs for an hour.

-One day on a walk together beside my favorite creek near his recovery home, I told Webster that yes, even I had a season on anti-anxiety meds.
-Twice in my life, actually.
+One day on a walk together beside my favorite creek near his recovery home, I told Webster that I needed anti-anxiety meds for a season of my life.

 “Really?
 You?”